Privacy guide for Briefing emails

 - Personal and private - Your Briefing emails are personal and private and are only sent to you directly in your mailbox, which cannot be accessed by anybody else in your organization, including your IT admin or your manager.

-- Everyone's data is kept private - Briefing emails do not include any personally identifiable information about anybody else in your organization.
+- Everyone's data is kept private - Briefing emails do not include any new personally identifiable information about anybody else in your organization.
 The insights and actions are based on information generated by you and your organization just by going about your regular workday.
 Your Briefing emails are based on information that you already have access to but can’t quickly aggregate without help.

 - Mailbox security - Briefing email data uses Exchange Online email and calendar data and processes and stores any insights or actions inside your Exchange Online mailbox, so data security is built-in and enforced by Exchange.